STORY PURPOSES AND CONVENTIONS

 The island, the town, the scenery; all are treated in that same manner, except for a smattering of description where needed to further the story.

-The hope is that each reader will make the stories their own, and fill in the gaps; 'read between the lines,' and create for themself a story even better than what is presented here.
+The hope is that each reader will make the stories their own, and fill in the gaps; 'read between the lines,' and create for themself a story even better than the ones presented here.

 The author's attempt has been to portray as many subjects that confront a person as possible.
 And, cover as many points of view as is reasonable for the story (which is why some subjects are branched into other stories).